Joe Kennaway

-James T. Kennaway (25 January 1907 – 7 March 1969), commonly known as Joe Kennaway, was a dual international (Canada and Scotland) football goalkeeper.
+James T. Kennaway (25 January 1907 – 7 March 1969) was a dual international (Canada and Scotland) football goalkeeper.
 He began his career in Canada, spent four years in the American Soccer League before finishing his career with Celtic in the Scottish Football League.
 He later coached the Brown University soccer team from 1946 to 1959.

 Professional career

 Kennaway began his senior soccer career with amateur Montreal club Montreal CPR, the team of the Canadian Pacific Railway.
-In January 1927 he signed with Providence F.C. of the first professional American Soccer League.
+In January 1927 he signed with Providence of the first professional American Soccer League.
 In 1928, the club was renamed the Providence Gold Bugs.
 In 1931, new ownership moved the team to Fall River, Massachusetts and renamed the team Fall River.
 In the summer of 1931, the team again changed ownership, becoming the New Bedford Whalers.
 Kennaway remained with the team through all these changes.

 An excellent performance in a friendly game for Fall River against a touring Celtic team in 1931 gained the attention of the Scottish side.
 When their regular goalkeeper John Thomson died during a match later that year, Kennaway was signed by Celtic.
 Kennaway played from 1931 to 1939 in the Scottish Football League for Celtic.
 During his stint Celtic won the league championship twice and the Scottish Cup twice (1933 and 1937).
 He made 295 total appearances for the Bhoys and recorded 83 clean sheets.